-The forth interview in our Successful Businesses Interview Series features Citrusox, the largest trendy legwear brand in Singapore.
+The fourth interview in our Successful Businesses Interview Series features Citrusox, the largest trendy legwear brand in Singapore.
 It’s a legwear haven for ladies and teenagers who are into fashionable legwear from stockings, leggings to knee high socks and socks.

 I met Lena and Carol, the owners of Citrusox, 2 weeks ago, for the interview series.
 I was initially contacted by their PR agency after I kicked off the Successful Businesses Interview Series for potential inclusion in the series too.
 After checking out the Citrusox website, I thought it would be a great addition to what I’ve lined up for the series.
 Hence, I agreed and they then invited me down to their biggest outlet (in Bishan, Junction 8, #01-28)!